vladigleba/vladigleba.github.io/posts/basics/standards.md

 God has given us certain principles because, as our Creator, He knows what is best for us.
 The enemy tries to portray these principles as legalistic and dull, because he wants us to stay away from them, but the truth is following them brings fullness of joy into the life.
 They are for our own good {% rf 'Deuteronomy 6:24' %}, safeguarding us from the danger of sin {% rf 'Psalm 119:11' %}, while also giving us the opportunity to express our love for Christ as we follow His example {% rf 'John 14:15' %}.

-## What is my responsibility as a Christian?
+## What responsibility does a Christian have?

 > Now then *we are ambassadors for Christ*, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God.
 {% ct '2 Corinthians 5:20' %}